From provisioning to the last OTA — one trust chain.

 Rotate the credentials.

-Triggered by certificate expiration, key generation advancement, or algorithm migration.
+Triggered by certificate expiration, cryptographic policy updates, or algorithm migration across deployed products.

 03 · Configuration update

-Triggered by security policy changes, regional rollouts, or runtime parameter tuning.
+Triggered by security policy updates, regional requirements, or operational parameter changes.

 What the factory embeds.
 What the device carries.